nikostourvas/optimal_sampling/README.md

 ### Using the script

 - The scripts have been verified to work on R 3.5.1 .
 The following guide assumes you are using the Rstudio IDE.
+The recommended way to run them is using the docker image provided in https://github.com/nikostourvas/optimal-sampling-docker.
+Successful run outside this docker image is not guaranteed, as some of packages that the scripts depend on, received major updates.

 - After opening the script in RStudio, navigate to the "Setup" section of the script by clicking the button on the lower left corner of RStudio's built in text editor.
 ![](setup_section.PNG)